Chasmataspidida

 Chasmataspidids, sometime referred to as chasmataspids, are a group of extinct chelicerate arthropods that form the order Chasmataspidida.
-Chasmataspidids are probably related to horseshoe crabs (Xiphosura) and/or sea scorpions (Eurypterida), with more recent studies suggest that they form a clade (Dekatriata) with Eurypterida and Arachnida.
+Chasmataspidids are probably related to horseshoe crabs (Xiphosura) and/or sea scorpions (Eurypterida), while more recent studies suggest that they form a clade (Dekatriata) with Eurypterida and Arachnida.
 Chasmataspidids are known sporadically in the fossil record through to the mid-Devonian, with possible evidence suggesting that they were also present during the late Cambrian.
-Chasmataspidids are most easily recognised by having an opisthosoma divided into a wide forepart (preabdomen) and a narrow hindpart (postabdomen) each comprising 4 and 9 segments respectively.
+Chasmataspidids are most easily recognised by having an opisthosoma divided into a wide forepart (preabdomen) and a narrow hind part (postabdomen) each comprising 4 and 9 segments respectively.
 There is some debate about whether they form a natural (i.e. monophyletic) group.

 Distribution

 Chasmataspidids survived at least since Ordovician to mid-Devonian in age.
 As of 2019, most chasmataspidids (with a total of 9 species) are known from the Devonian strata, while the preceding Silurian and Ordovician period each have 3 and 2 species being described.
 Diploaspis is the only genus of chasmataspidids that unambiguously comprises species from different periods (D. casteri and D. muelleri from Devonian and D. praecursor from silurian).
-There was also trace fossil compose of resting imprints with Chasmataspis-like outline discovered from late-Cambrian stratum, which might suggest an earlier occurrence of chasmataspidids.
+There was also a trace fossil composed of resting imprints with Chasmataspis-like outline discovered from late-Cambrian stratum in Texas, which might suggest an earlier occurrence of chasmataspidids.
+In addition, likely fossils from the Jiangshanian have been recorded from the Kimiltei site.
+However, affinities of those Cambrian records are questioned in 2023 study, identifying imprint from Texas (named Minterichnus shieldi) as made by phyllocarid, and suggesting Kimiltei fossils are also phyllocarids, while original authors argues.

 Morphology

-Most chasmataspidids are small arthropods with body length did not exceed 3 centimeters, with the ordovician species being exceptionally large, ranging between 10 (Chasmataspis) and 29 centimeters (Hoplitaspis).
+Most chasmataspidids are small arthropods with a body length that did not exceed 3 centimeters, with the ordovician species being exceptionally large, ranging between 10 (Chasmataspis) and 29 centimeters (Hoplitaspis).

-The streamlined body of chasmataspidid compose of a rigid prosoma and an externally 13-segmented opisthosoma.
-Like eurypterid, dorsal side of the prosoma was covered by a rigid carapace (prosomal dorsal shield) that bore a pair of larger lateral (presumably compound) eyes and a pair of tiny median ocelli.
-Chasmataspidid readily distinguish from other chelicerates by the subdivision of the 13 opisthosomal segments into a widen, 4-segmented preabdomen and a slender, 9-segmented postabdomen. the tergite (dorsal exoskeleton) of the first opisthosomal/preabdomimal segment retain as a narrow element known as 'microtergite', which is not observable in eurypterid.
-The posterior three preabdominal segments are well developed, forming a rigid box-like section called 'buckler'.
-The postabdominal segments are cylindrical and the last segment terminated with a spine/plate-like telson, which is usually relatively short.
+The streamlined body of a chasmataspidid is composed of a rigid prosoma and an externally 13-segmented opisthosoma.
+As in eurypterids, the dorsal side of the prosoma was covered by a rigid carapace (prosomal dorsal shield) that bore a pair of larger lateral (presumably compound) eyes and a pair of tiny median ocelli.
+Chasmataspidids are readily distinguished from other chelicerates by the subdivision of the 13 opisthosomal segments into a widened, 4-segmented preabdomen and a slender, 9-segmented postabdomen. the tergite (dorsal exoskeleton) of the first opisthosomal or preabdominal segment is retained as a narrow element known as 'microtergite', which is not observed in eurypterids.
+The posterior three preabdominal segments are well developed, forming a rigid box-like section called a 'buckler'.
+The postabdominal segments are cylindrical, and the last segment terminates with a spine/plate-like telson, which is usually relatively short.